Jittakorn-S/PingCheckServerDown/README.md

       * Click **Finish** to create the task.

 Once configured, the program will run automatically at the scheduled time and send notifications to your LINE group whenever a server's status changes.

-I hope this English `README.md` is helpful\!
-If you need any more help with your code, just ask\!